 Getting pregnant seems like it should come naturally, after all, if it didn’t, there wouldn’t be much need for contraceptives!
+So what’s involved when planning a pregnancy?

-However, if you’re considering becoming pregnant, it’s important to consider your health and the health of your partner.
+If you’re considering becoming pregnant, it’s important to consider your health and the health of your partner.
 Start planning for pregnancy.
 Ideally, you should give yourself three months or longer to prepare yourself for becoming pregnant.
 During this time, you should work to minimise your bad habits and improve your health as much as possible.

 Planning for Pregnancy